 Have ya’ll heard of the know, like and trust factor?
 You probably have if you’re an artist trying to pursue a creative business.
 The basic idea is that in order for a follower to become a paying client, they have to know you, like you, and trust you.
 You can build trust by calling your shots and following through.
 For example, let’s say you advertise a weekly newsletter every Wednesday.
 Each time you show up in their inbox on Wednesday, you build trust.
 Each time you fail to send out that Wednesday newsletter, you break trust.

 The like factor is easy…just let your personalty sparkle.
 Okay, so easier said than done but really, that’s an easy one to understand.
 But the know factor depends on you showing up on your feed and sharing the things you love with your audience and this is the one I can really help with.
 Branding sessions will allow you to get fifty images that you can use on your social media, marketing, website and in print for a much more affordable cost than you’d expect!
-Because we schedule group shoots back to back over one or two days, branding shoots are only $250 AND if you get on the mailing list, you can usually get in on an early bird discount when the next group shoot is announced!
-So Click Here to sign up for that list and keep reading for five ways to make the most out of your branding session!

 1.)
 What to wear

 I’m a big believer that when we look at an image, the first thing we notice is the color palette.
 When choosing what to wear to your session, choose colors that go well in the environment we’re shooting in.
 The Elm House in Gilbert is my favorite place to shoot and there are lots of whites, blues and grays in that space.
 Nicole (above) picked outfits that fit well with the Elm House, making her shoot cohesive and the images look all the more intentional.
 Luckily, The Elm House is also really versatile so over this post, you’ll notice tones of yellow and pops of red.
+Comparing the three images above to the three below will help you to see how much color shapes the overall feel of the shoot.
+If you’re more drawn to the images above, then stick to those neutral blue, gray, and white tones.
+If you’re more drawn to the images below, add in some pops of yellow or red.
+The kitchen is white and navy so adding some red gave it an Americana feel too.
+It’s all about those colors!!!

 When considering what to wear, try to stay away from heavy prints and logos that will compete with your face.
-I’ve also found that three outfits works well in our one hour timeframe.
+I’ve also found that three outfits work well in our one hour timeframe.
 I love how Nicole chose a casual, at home outfit of a linen jumpsuit with bare feet, followed by a navy top and ripped jeans and ending with a dressy, more formal option.

 2.)
 What to bring: